 I don’t know when I changed but at some point I told myself enough was enough.
 I was fed up with anxiety defining me, contolling me.
-So I began to push myself, go out more.
-I was never the life and soul of the party and my social issues remained,I struggled to talk to people, I made friends, not deep friendships but enough to go out and have fun.
-Although I constantly dreaded anything social, but I forced myself.
+So I began to push myself and go out more.
+I was never the life and soul of the party and my social issues remained.
+I struggled to talk to people, but I made friends, not deep friendships but enough to go out and have fun.
+Although, I still constantly dreaded anything social, I forced myself to continue on.
 Sometimes it worked out fine, sometimes I wish the world would swallow me whole.
-This is how I continued form any years, wishing I didn’t struggle, but I was now controlling my anxiety, it was no longer controlling me.
+This is how I continued for many years, wishing I didn’t struggle, but I was now controlling my anxiety, it was no longer controlling me.

 I think it was when I had Finlay that my old anxieties began to return.
 At first, I don’t think I noticed.
 I put a lot of things down to being a stressed out first time mum.
 I had a pretty traumatic first few weeks after Finlay’s birth.
 Maybe this is what triggered it, being rushed to hospital?
 Maybe it was caring for such an innocent little human and realising there’s a lot of bad stuff out there and wanting to shield him from that?
-Slowly, slowly I began once again to withdraw.
+Slowly, slowly I once again I began to withdraw.

 I found trying to fit in with mummy friends and mummy groups tiring and no matter how hard I tried, I just never seemed to fit.
 I started attending groups on my own, separating myself from friends.
 I felt Lonely, I couldn’t, I wouldn’t make friends.
 Anyway, everybody already seemed to have their friends, clicks.
 Then I began to dread going, so I stopped.
 I stopped meeting my mummy friends and today I have probably isolated myself to the point they don’t even remember who I am now.
 All because of stupid anxiety!